harsh9090/blockchain-review-system-2021/README.md

 # Blockchain-Based Decentralized Review System

-A decentralized review system utilizing blockchain technology to ensure transparency, trustworthiness, and data security.
-Built with Ethereum, IPFS, and Smart Contracts, this system aims to overcome the limitations of traditional centralized review systems.
+A decentralized review system leveraging blockchain technology to provide a secure, transparent, and tamper-proof platform for online reviews.
+Built with Ethereum, IPFS, and Smart Contracts, this project addresses the limitations of centralized review systems.

 ---